jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ```
 :::note
 At the beginning of a string, you can specify the pattern you are looking for with the meta-character caret (`^`).
+For more complex pattern search for a good regular expression "RegEx" tutorial.
 :::

 - With `%between%`, you can search for values within the closed interval `[val1, val2]`.